raspberrypilearning/astronaut-reaction-times/en/step_3.md

 --- /task ---

 --- task ---
-Now, change the "Hello!" text to a different greeting.
+Now, change the `Hello!` text to a different greeting.
 You can use the one below or make something up.

 ![astronaut sprite](images/astro-sprite.png)